 Assigning Security Users to State Configuration Roles Action Example Action You assign a Security User to a State Configuration Role.
 You assign the Security User John Smith to the State Configuration Role Asset Strategy Reviewers .
 Result Example Result That Security User can transition records: John Smith can transition a record: From any predecessor states to which that State Configuration Role is assigned.
-The server are assigned that are the states to which the state of the states are the states as the states are the states as the states are the st From any predecessor states to which the Asset Strategy Reviewers State Configuration Role is assigned.
+From any predecessor states to which the Asset Strategy Reviewers State Configuration Role is assigned.
 To any successor states that are assigned to a Security User that is assigned to that State Configuration Role.
 To any successor states that are assigned to a Security User that is assigned to the Asset Strategy Reviewers State Configuration Role.
 Assigning Security Users to States Action Example Action For a given record, you assign a Security User to a state.
 For an Asset Strategy record, you assign the Security User John Smith to the Draft state.
 Result Example Result Only that Security User can transition that record from that state.
 Only John Smith can transition the Asset Strategy record from the Draft state.